codemeasandwich/hyper-element/README.md

 ### setup

-The `setup` function wires up an external data-source
+The `setup` function wires up an external data-source.
+This is done with the `onNext`  argument that binds a data source to your renderer.

 #### Connent a data source